 I offer lectures related to my areas of expertise: German genealogy and Cook County genealogy, as well as genealogy in general.
 The talks that are currently offered are listed below.
 If you are interested in a topic that is not listed, do not hesitate to contact me.
 I will try my best to accommodate you.

-I have six webinars that I have recorded for Legacy Family Tree Webinars, available to subscribers:
+I have seven webinars that I have recorded for Legacy Family Tree Webinars, available to subscribers:

 I have two courses that I have recorded for Ancestry Academy that are available to subscribers of Ancestry.com: